 5. Manage files for GDPR

-The GDPR (General Data Protection Regulation) sets strict requirements for handling personal data.
-With Mediaflow’s GDPR tool, you can easily build a registry where consent or other legal grounds are linked to your files.
+The GDPR (General Data Protection Regulation) establishes strict rules for managing personal data.
+With Mediaflow’s GDPR tool, you can easily create a registry where consent or other legal bases are linked to your files.
 The face detection feature helps identify faces in images and match them with registered individuals.

 Handle personal data in three steps: